Facens/wpbootstrap/README.md

 ## How to say thanks
 * Be sure to check out [iubenda](http://www.iubenda.com) to generate a privacy policy for your blog
 * Follow the author, [@Facens](http://twitter.com/Facens)

+## License
+You are free to use the theme and to commit improvements.